 Qualified family members of a deceased person eligible for the HCTC may also be eligible for the credit.
 As well as the candidate requirements, you are required to meet general requirements such as enrollment in a qualifying health plan, paying more than 50 percent of the premiums and not being claimed as a dependent on another person's federal tax return.

 Using Form 8885

 Part I of form 8885 establishes which months in the tax year you claim the HCTC.
-In part II you declare the total amount you paid directly to your qualified health insurance provider, omitting any premiums paid to the HCTC program directly, any advance payments or reimbursements you received or premiums paid through a national emergency grant.
+In Part II you declare the total amount you paid directly to your qualified health insurance provider, omitting any premiums paid to the HCTC program directly, any advance payments or reimbursements you received or premiums paid through a national emergency grant.
 Supporting documents for amounts claimed for form 8885 must accompany your return, or your claim may be disallowed.

 Registering with the IRS

-You must complete and mail Form 13441-A with all supporting documents to the IRS to enroll.
+You need to complete and mail Form 13441-A with all supporting documents to the IRS to enroll.
 It is possible to receive advance payments of the HCTC if your application is accepted by the IRS.
 Since these amounts are paid from the HCTC program, do not include these in form 8885 as part of your health insurance payment.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.